ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

 Based on this figure, it appears that hypoxia does not develop in waters shallower than ~10 m.

 We also observe that hypoxia does not develop in waters deeper than ~180 m.
 I hypothesize that this is due to the limit of sinking and respiration rate in LiveOcean.
 Organic matter will be fully respired before they can sink to a depth deeper than ~180 m.
-However, if this depth limitation were true, then I would have expected a gradual transition in depth from 180 m to deeper water as DO increases.
-But this is not what we observe.
-There is a hard cutoff of ~180 m up until ~ 3.75 mg/L where suddenly there are points that extend throughout the entire water column.
+Interestingly, there is a hard cutoff of ~180 m up until ~ 3.75 mg/L where suddenly there are points that extend throughout the entire water column.

 My guess is that this low DO water at depth is actually coming from deep water intrusions over Admiralty Sill.
 In other words, these deep low DO waters are of oceanic origin, and not solely a result of biogeochemical processes within Puget Sound.